MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Utility/Remove-Alias.md

 ### System.String[]

-You can pipe an alias object to `Remove-Alias`.
+You can pipe an alias object to this cmdlet.

 ## OUTPUTS

 ### None

-This cmdlet doesn't return any output.
+This cmdlet returns no output.

 ## NOTES